 Eike joined Watsi on November 25th, 2014.
 Eight years ago, Eike joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Eike's most recent donation traveled 5,400 miles to support Chaw, a young refugee from Thailand, to fund fracture repair surgery to walk and live pain-free.
+Eike's most recent donation traveled 6,400 miles to support Gareth, a very special 4-year-old boy from Bolivia, to fund life-saving heart surgery.

 Eike has funded healthcare for 85 patients in 13 countries.